zade90/Agora/README.md

 ---

 ## Citation
-If you use Agora or PVM in your work, please cite:
+If you use Agora or PVM in your work, please consider citing:

 ```bibtex
 @misc{chandra2025pluralvoicessingleagent,